History of the violin: Early history

 The origin of the violin family is unclear.
 Some say that the bow was introduced to Europe from the Byzantine Empire and the Islamic world, while others say the bow was not introduced from the Middle East but the other way around, and that the bow may have originated from more frequent contact between Northern and Western Europe.

-The Welsh crwth (crowd, crouth), or, in its Latinized form, the chrotta, is quite a peculiar, very old instrument, which Aenantius Fortunatus, as early as about 609 A.D., specifies as British (chrotta Britanna canit).
-The chrotta was originally strung with three, later with six, strings, and was played with a bow.
-It is quite possible that the chrotta is the oldest bowed instrument and the ancestor of the violin.
+The Welsh crwth (crowd, crouth), or, in its Latinized form, the chrotta or crotta, is quite a peculiar, very old instrument.
+Venantius Fortunatus specified it as British (crotta Britanna canit) as early as 566–576 AD.
+The crotta was originally strung with three, later with six, strings, and was played with a bow.
+It is quite possible that the crotta is the oldest bowed instrument and the ancestor of the violin.

 The origin of bowing is obscure.
 The two earliest bowed instruments are the ravanahatha and the omerti found in India and made of a hollowed cylinder of sycamore wood.
 They were played in the manner of a cello.
 Also in China, another two-stringed bowed instrument was the erhu.
 Rühlmann said that the Indian instrument was not proven to be either old, original, or primitive, and that he believed that the bow originated independently in different places.

 The Persian geographer Ibn Khordadbeh (d.
 913) of the 9th century was the first to cite the bowed Byzantine lyra as a typical instrument of the Byzantines and equivalent to the rabāb used in the Islamic Empires of that time.
 The Byzantine lyra spread through Europe westward and in the 11th and 12th centuries European writers use the terms fiddle and lira interchangeably when referring to bowed instruments.
 In the meantime, the rabāb was introduced to the Western Europe possibly through the Iberian Peninsula, and both bowed instruments spread widely throughout Europe, giving birth to various European bowed instruments.
 During the Renaissance, the rebec came in different sizes and pitches: soprano, tenor, and bass.
 The smaller versions of the instrument were known in Italy as ribecchini and in France as rubechettes.

 Over the centuries that followed, Europe continued to have two distinct types of bowed instruments: one, relatively square-shaped, held in the arms, known with the Italian term lira da braccio (meaning 'viol for the arm') family; the other, with sloping shoulders and held between the knees, known with the Italian term lira da gamba (or viola da gamba, meaning 'viol for the leg') group.
 During the Renaissance the gambas were important and elegant instruments.
 The very successful family of fretted viols appeared in Europe only few years before the violin.
 They eventually lost ground to the louder (and originally viewed as less aristocratic) lira da braccio family of the modern violin.